New To Your Couples Therapist?

 Where We Are Located

 My practice is located in Bethesda, MD a short walk from Bethesda Metro.
-Our suite is on the top floor above Sculpt Yoga Studio.
-Parking is available on the street or in the garage on Auburn Ave (next to Imagination Stage).
+Our suite is on the second floor above PNC Bank.
+Metered parking is available on Pearl St just outside the building, or in the Waverly Garage.
 When you arrive at the office for your first appointment, please keep in mind that I may be in session, in which case feel free to have a seat in the waiting room and I will be with you shortly.
 A few things to remember:

 - Please help yourself to water in the waiting room.